Anomaly Matching Across Dimensions and Supersymmetric Cardy Formulae: The Cardy Limit of Superconformal Theories

 Since an exact analytic expression of \eqref{Rindex} is available, one can implement the Cardy limit directly at the level of the unitary matrix integral \cite{GonzalezLezcano:2020yeb, Amariti:2021ubd,ArabiArdehali:2021nsx}.
 It was furthermore argued in those works that the high-temperature expansion on the second sheet truncates at $\cO(\beta)$ up to exponentially suppressed terms.

-Following \cite{Cassani:2021fyv}, we assume that all the local terms that might contribute to the effective action, beyond the supersymmetric Chern-Simons contact terms, are true D-terms.
-Moreover, any such D-term must evaluate to zero on the supersymmetric background implying that we can obtain a powerful universal formula\footnote{Note that the superconformal index $\cI$ and the partition function $Z_{S^3 \times S^1}$ differs by a contribution which is known as the Casimir energy \cite{ArabiArdehali:2015iow, Assel:2015nca} \be\nonumber \log Z_{S^3 \times S^1} = -\beta E_{C} + \log \cI\ed \ee In the small-$\beta$ expansion the Casimir energy $E_C$ is the leading contribution at order $\cO(\beta)$ and should be contained in the formula \eqref{ZCformula}.
+Following \cite{Cassani:2021fyv}, we assume that all the local terms that might contribute to the effective action, beyond the supersymmetric Chern--Simons contact terms, are true D-terms.\footnote{See also \cite{Ardehali:2021irq} for related discussions.} Moreover, any such D-term must evaluate to zero on the supersymmetric background implying that we can obtain a powerful universal formula\footnote{Note that the superconformal index $\cI$ and the partition function $Z_{S^3 \times S^1}$ differs by a contribution which is known as the Casimir energy \cite{ArabiArdehali:2015iow, Assel:2015nca} \be\nonumber \log Z_{S^3 \times S^1} = -\beta E_{C} + \log \cI\ed \ee In the small-$\beta$ expansion the Casimir energy $E_C$ is the leading contribution at order $\cO(\beta)$ and should be contained in the formula \eqref{ZCformula}.
 As we will see in section \ref{proof}, the contribution from $E_C$ is directly visible in our anomaly matching based approach.} which reads: